BaksiLi/AlfredWorkflows/README.md

 </details>

-# Acknowledgement
+## Acknowledgement
-This project collection is licenced under the MIT License.
+This project collection is licensed under the MIT License.
-It is also published on [Packal](http://www.packal.org/users/lisongcheng), please check it if you want to have find out more Alfred widgets written by the author.
+I use to published them on [Packal](http://www.packal.org/users/lisongcheng), you can still find the legacy versions there.

-Copyright (c) 2018 BaksiLi
+Copyright (c) 2020 BaksiLi